Learn How to Make a DIY Solar-Powered Cell Phone Charger

 Step 2: Solder and Mount the Regulator

-Using solder, join the USB plug with the regulator, and then join two stranded wires on the regulator for your solar panel (+ and -).
-Apply a small amount of super glue to set up the regulator in the terminal block of the solar panel.
+The regulator is crucial; it not only charges the power bank but also protects it from overvoltage.
+Solder the USB plug to the regulator and attach the two stranded wires to the appropriate terminals on the regulator for your solar panel (+ and -).
+Use a bit of superglue to secure the regulator in the terminal block of the solar panel.

-If necessary, trim the regulator's heat-sink mount.
-Join the other end of the two stranded wires to the solar panel using solder again.
+If needed, trim the regulator's heat-sink mount before soldering the other ends of the stranded wires to the solar panel.

 RELATED: DIY Portable Solar Generator